 Introduce yourself and talk about your areas of interest related to research.
 More importantly, focus on the areas you are extremely positive about.
 Briefly speak about your past achievements without overwhelming the examiners and sounding boastful.
 Keep the introduction professional.

 2. What is the reason for selecting this research question?

 The response to this question is often generalized by saying that you are interested in the topic.
-However, examiners would want to hear the specifications of your interest in the topic.
+However, examiners want to hear the specifications of your interest in the topic.
 You must plan your answer stating the most interesting aspect of your research and why did you choose the research question over another topic from the same or allied domain.
-Furthermore, cite certain instances which helped you in selecting research topic and the particular field for your project.
+Furthermore, cite certain instances that helped you in selecting the research topic and the particular field for your project.